maypychan/praat-egg/README.md

 > I have yet to test the script on a Mac, so I am not sure whether that might cause errors.
 Presumably the main problem there would be the direction of slashes in the directory path - like any other Praat script.

 ## Details
 The script reads all the files with a ".wav" extension in a given folder with only EGG files, and optionally also reads in corresponding ".TextGrid" files of the same name.
-The script generates two ".csv" files, one called "EGG.csv", and the other called "EGG_deriv.csv".
+The script generates three ".csv" files, one called "EGG.csv", one called "EGG_deriv.csv", the last called "EGG_sq.csv".

+* "EGG.csv" includes CQ, OQ, F0, Energy at peak measurements.
+* "EGG_deriv.csv" also includes PIC and PDC information.
+* "EGG_sq.csv" includes SQ measurements.

 The first part of the script includes a form where you may adjust your pitch settings, high-pass / low-pass filter settings, egg settings and indicate whether you have corresponding TextGrids.
 To begin with, please enter a folder path in the 'directory' part of the form.